 The good news is that environment and Jira release management tools (such as Apwide Golive) can reduce the time it takes to provision environments from 3.3 days to just 1.8. days: Saving up to $864 per environment.

 Plutora shared the following chart predicting potential TEM driven cost savings based on the number of annual production releases.

 That means the long-term gains of implementing efficient environment management far outweighs the short-term cost.

 The biggest cost associated with environment management is the effect it has on your critical resources.
 It hits the bottom line of how well your organisation performs for your customers, and your employees.

 Any growing company will have a growing need for more and more environments.
-The sooner you align, centralise, and effectively manage the ones that you have, the sooner you’ll make that growth flexible, scaleable, and repeateable.
+The sooner you align, centralize, and effectively manage the ones that you have, the sooner you’ll make that growth flexible, scalable, and repeatable.

 Measuring your current environment management efforts is the first step.
 The second is deciding on the right environment and release management tool for you.

 If you haven’t yet calculated how much environment mismanagement is costing you, get in touch and we’ll talk you through it.

 So, what do you think?
 Could you save money on your environment management tools?